agama-project/agama/doc/yaml_config.md

-YaML Config
+YAML Config
 -----------

-Why YaML
+Why YAML
 ========

 With our previous experience we discard at the start XML due to its poor readability.
 JSON format we also consider has serious disadvantage - lack of comments.
-So we decide to go with YaML which is still comfortable to read and also machine read.
+So we decide to go with YAML which is still comfortable to read and also machine read.
-Only disadvantage we found is lack of mature schema support for YaML.
+Only disadvantage we found is lack of mature schema support for YAML.

 Rules for Config
 ================